-Herbs make some of the best compound butters and it's a perfect way to make the most out of your garden plants.
-All of these recipes are just as easy as the mint butter, they simply add a different flavor through the selection of herbs.
+Herbs make some of the best compound butter and it's a perfect way to make the most out of your garden plants.
+Other herb butter recipes are just as easy as the mint butter, they simply add a different flavor through the selection of herbs.

-Rosemary Butter - Rosemary and marjoram come together in this delightful butter.
-It's a fantastic addition to corn on the cob, makes quick work of seasoning baked or grilled chicken, and can add flavor to something as simple as grilled vegetables.
+Rosemary butter combines rosemary and marjoram and the final result pairs well over corn on the cob, seasoning baked or grilled chicken, and can add flavor to something as simple as grilled vegetables.

-Garlic Chive Butter - Garlic better is the most popular compound butter and it's just a little bit better when you add chives.
+Garlic chive butter is the most popular compound butter and it's just a little bit better when you add chives.
 If you have garlic chives growing in the garden, simply cut those up to create the same great flavor from a single plant.